DevDevvy/california-wildfire-feed/README.md

 2. Add the following variable to the `.env` file:
    ```
    VITE_GOOGLE_API_KEY=your_google_maps_api_key_here
+   VITE_OPENWEATHER_API_KEY=your_openweather_api_key_here
    ```
    - If you do not wish to use the Google Maps feature, leave this variable empty.
+The OpenWeather API is free for individuals as long as they stay under 1,000 API calls per day and is free to sign up.

 ---